Rkfmckee/CoE-DnD-Organiser/README.md

 Increasing the enjoyment Game master's get from their games can also reflect on the player's experience, helping them enjoy their time playing more.
 Fun is the whole point, after all.

-### How will this be achieved?
+# How will this be achieved?
+## Minimum viable product
-The idea is to automate most of the boring parts of organisation.
+At a minimum, the application should help the Game master to automate most of the basic elements of their games.
 The Game master should be able to;
+- Create a new game.
-- Create new games, campaigns and players.
+- Create a new player.
 - Assign players to each game, making sure that player details are consistent across games.

+## Nice to have
+Beyond the MVP, some extra features would enhance the effectiveness of the application.
+In this case, the Game master should also be able to;
 - Assign a campaign to each game, making sure that campaign details are consistent across games.
 - Track details of individual games.
 - Keep personal notes on individual games.